giuliom/BasicCppLibrary/README.md

-# BasicCppLibrary
+# Basic Cpp Library

-Basic Cpp Library
+A C++ sandbox of useful or custom method and classes